larsys/monarch_situational_awareness/README.md

 from the various project partners, supporting their deployment, and allowing system-wide communication properties to be ensured and visualized in real-time.

+Check the Wiki of this repository for technical details of how to deploy / use SAM.